 Along the way, while working as a travel editor I started writing about new spas and discovered that spa treatments had surprising effects.
 After my first 3- hour aroma oil massage plus heated body wrap package, I emerged feeling completely refreshed, and amazingly light in body and mind.
 I was amazed at how relaxed and uplifted I felt!

-Around the same time, I discovered yoga while on a trip to Rishikesh, India, with a friend.
-Until then, I didn’t know a thing about yoga but I found that it helped relax my tense body and calm my overworked mind.
+Around the same time, I discovered yoga while on a trip to Rishikesh, India, the birthplace of yoga.
+Until then, I didn’t know a thing about yoga but I found that it amazingly helped relax my tense body and calm my overworked mind.
 I loved it!
 I bought yoga books in India and started practicing yoga every day on my bedroom floor on my own, because that was the time before yoga became trendy, and nobody was teaching it in Bangkok.
 (These days when people ask where I do yoga they look surprised when I say “at home alone, on my bedroom floor”, because they expect to hear some trendy studio).

 In pursuit of this wonderful light feeling, I kept exploring more spas, yoga, reiki, alternative therapies, and holistic health retreats.